“Anytime I needed anything, they were available for me” — Roman Levandovsky

 To participate in a league each team needs to pay a certain amount of money.
 This sum is divided between all players of the team.
 Our goal was to make this process quick and easy.

 Now it’s in the past.
-All this processes are automated.
+All these processes are automated.
 A manager has to only invite a player to invoice.
 The system does all the rest.

 Now it’s player’s turn to act.
 As it’s time to choose how to pay and insert the bank card details.
 Different options are available.